rldutch1/notes/docs/mount.md

-# Mounting
+# Mounting and Unmounting a LUKS Encrypted USB Volume
+#### This process also works for hard drives.

-### Use the following commands to view the disks/USB devices:
+### Basic commands to view the disks/USB devices:

 - blkid
 - duf